waffle-lord/NoitaTool/README.md

 # NoitaTool

-A console app remake of the NoitaTool made by HootzMcToke.
+A console app remake of the NoitaTool made by HootzMcToke for managing game saves.